UNINETTSigma2/documentation/software/containers.md

 containers from Docker images, it is also possible to run [Docker](https://www.docker.com/) containers through Singularity.
 ```
+## What is a container

+## What is not covered in this document
+We are showing how to use existing container images on our systems as regular users.
+Operations that require root access, like building or making changes to an images
+not discussed.

-# When to use containers on NRIS HPC systems
+## When to use containers on NRIS HPC systems

 ```{note}
 Please let us know if you find more reasens for using containers